USA Bat Standard

 NO BBCOR BATS

-Cal Ripken Minors, AAA, and Majors players (using hard baseballs) will need to use approved bats for 2018.
-Approved bats will have the USA Baseball Marking
+Cal Ripken Minors, AAA, and Majors players (using hard baseballs) will need to use approved bats that have the USA Baseball Marking

 The only exception to this rule is T-Ball and Rookies (using safe-tee-core balls).
 All bats at that level require a USABat seal, available at: usabaseballshop.com/products/usabat-tee-ball-sticker?variant=44877922632